Edible Cookie Dough is a raw flour and egg-free treat with graham crackers and chocolate chips that is safe for everyone to enjoy.

 We’ve made a bunch of no bake desserts, like Eggless S’mores Cookie Dough, Cupcakes Stuffed with Chocolate Cookie Dough, and Monster Cookie Dough Cupcakes, and this version made with graham crackers is the BEST one yet.

-Edible cookie dough is the perfect way to indulge in everyone’s secret love of eating cookie batter straight from the bowl.
-My edible cookie dough recipe is delicious, rich, and you have NO chance of getting salmonella or E. coli from it.
+Edible Cookie Dough is the perfect way to indulge in everyone’s secret love of eating cookie batter straight from the bowl.
+This edible cookie dough recipe is delicious, rich, and you have NO chance of getting salmonella or E. coli from it.

 Chocolate chip cookies were invented by Ruth Graves Wakefield, an American business woman and chef who owned the Tollhouse Inn (does the name sound familiar?)
 Her invention is one of the best things to come out of the 1900s and couldn’t possibly get any better, right?
 If that’s what you think, you haven’t tried the no bake version.

 Edible cookie dough is delicious (especially chocolate chip cookie dough), and it takes a lot of us back to childhood where we snuck a taste of cookie batter from the bowl and were scolded by an adult for eating something with raw eggs and raw flour in it.

 This version is totally safe to eat raw (it actually wouldn’t really work if you tried to cook them – it is eggless, flourless and has no leavening agents), and the natural flavors of the dough are rich and delicious.

 If you’re a fan of cookies, you’re not alone.
 There’s a cookie museum in Joplin, Missouri, called the National Cookie Cutter Historical Museum, and December 4th is National Cookie Day.
 Whether or not you’ve celebrated December 4th in the past, it’s a pretty good excuse to try cookie dough bites out with some friends.

 Tips for Making Edible Cookie Dough